 The emergence of COVID-19 global pandemic has once again highlighted a huge void in global leadership.
 In its 70 years, the United Nations may have been hailed as the great hope for the future of mankind – but it has also been dismissed as a shameful set of organizations.
 It has infuriated with its numbing bureaucracy, its institutional cover-ups of corruption and the undemocratic politics of its security council.
-It goes to war in the name of peace but has been a bystander through genocide.
+The UN goes to war in the name of peace but has been a bystander through genocide.
 It has spent more than half a trillion dollars in 70 years and accomplished nothing.
 But we do currently have global issues, and the potential for even more serious global issues in the future.
 We get organized.
 We must transform global leadership.

 Accounting for inflation, annual UN expenditure is 40 times higher than it was in the early 1950s.
 The organization now encompasses 17 specialized agencies, 14 funds and a secretariat with 17 departments employing 41,000 people.
 And there are also 120,000 peacekeepers deployed mostly in Africa.

 There are about 1,200 country offices of the UN around the world.
 There are 100 countries with more than 10 UN country offices in each country.
 You have country offices with a budget of eight or nine million [dollars] and a staff of five people.
 Half the money goes for the operational expenses of the office, leaving what is a minuscule amount of money for programming or key activities.